A glossary of metal detecting terms

 black sand — Iron particles that are so small they look like sand.
 This is desirable at gold-hunting sites, but not at old coin-hunting sites.

 bling — Fancy jewelry, which may or may not be precious metal.
-Derivative of “bling bling”.
+“Here’s my bling for the day.”

 cache — Coins or jewelry deliberately buried together.
 Often buried in a jar, box or can.
-Pronounced “cash” (not “cashay”) A cache may also define a “cluster” of coins found near each other, but not in the same hole.
+Pronounced “cash” (not “cashay”) A cache may also define a “cluster” of coins or precious objects found near each other, even if not in the same hole.

-cache-hunting — Specifically searching for old caches – requires a different approach to a site than regular coinshooting, since caches were buried in places where specific criteria were met – such as near animals that would make noise or discourage looters or near landmarks that could be easily found.
+cache-hunting — Specifically searching for old caches – requires a different approach to a site than regular metal detecting, since caches were buried in places where specific criteria were met – such as near animals that would make noise or discourage looters or near landmarks that could be easily found.

 canslaw — Shreds of aluminum cans left after being hit by a lawnmower.
 These give a wide variety of signals due to their size variation and can make for a difficult hunting environment.